Georgetown University. Pharmacy during pandemic.

 07 October 2021 • Jane Charlton, senior marketing manager - community and content

-Linda Van Keuren, assistant dean for resources and access management explains why the Georgetown University Medical Center library moved from IP-based access to OpenAthens single-sign and the benefits that brought; including helping the center to ride the Covid-19 pandemic wave.
+Linda Van Keuren, assistant dean for resources and access management explains why the Georgetown University Medical Center library moved from IP-based access to OpenAthens single-sign on and the benefits that brought; including helping the center to ride the Covid-19 pandemic wave.

 Challenge